jamesdinardo/Retail-Forecasting/README.md

 Lasso and Ridge are examples of "regularization," which means penalizing models that have very large coefficients to keep them from overfitting.
 Lasso (L1 regularization) adds a penalty to the cost function equal to the sum of the absolute value of the coefficients, while Ridge (L2 regularizaiton) adds a penalty to the cost function equal to the sum of squares of the coefficients.
 Both have the effect of reducing the coefficients that appear in the final equation for the model.

-Ridge Regression and Linear Regression perform equally well, whereas Lasso (because it reduces most coefficients to 0) performs poorly.
-Here, we first put our data on a logarithmic scale before training the model.
+The best performing linear model is a Ridge regression that reduces the dataset to only 124 features.

 ~~~
-from sklearn.preprocessing import FunctionTransformer

-transformer = FunctionTransformer(np.log1p)
-transformer.fit(X)
-X_log = transformer.fit_transform(X)

-X_train_log, X_test_log, y_train, y_test = train_test_split(X_log, y, test_size=0.25, random_state=0)

 ridge = Ridge(alpha=0.1)
 ridge.fit(X_train, y_train)

-y_pred = reg.predict(X_test_log)
+y_pred = ridge.predict(X_test)

-print('R2 with log scaled data: {}'.format(metrics.r2_score(y_test, y_pred)))
-print('RMSE with log scaled data: {}'.format(np.sqrt(metrics.mean_squared_error(y_test, y_pred))))
+print('R2 using L2 regularization, week of the month, best dept: {:.2f}'.format(metrics.r2_score(y_test, y_pred)))
+print('RMSE using L2 regularization, week of the month, best dept: {:.2f}'.format(np.sqrt(metrics.mean_squared_error(y_test, y_pred))))
 ~~~

-R2 with log scaled data: 0.6710499077295844
-RMSE with log scaled data: 12946.116917472
+R2 using L2 regularization, week of the month, best dept: 0.63 RMSE using L2 regularization, week of the month, best dept: 13447.08

 The results are an improvement from KNN.

 ### c.
 Decision Tree Regressor

 A decision tree asks a series of true or false questions about the data in order to sort them into nodes.
-For example, we might first ask "Is the deptartment 92?" and move data into the left hand node if not, and right hand node if yes.
+For example, we might first ask "Is the department 92?" and move data into the left hand node if not, and right hand node if yes.
 This is, in fact, the first question (root node) asked by the algorithm of our dataset:

 ~~~
 dt_pruned = DecisionTreeRegressor(random_state=0, max_depth=4)